rockscript/rockscript/README.md

 ## Usage

-Write a script `hello.script` that imports an HTTP service and executes an HTTP POST action:
+Write a script `hello.js` that imports an HTTP service and executes an HTTP POST action:

 ```javascript
 var http = system.import('core/http');